lovablelabs/docs/src/tips-tricks/using-images.md

 # :frame_photo: Using images

-Currently, we do not support direct image uploads within GPT Engineer.
-However, there are a few easy workarounds that allow you to integrate images into your projects.
-Below, we’ll walk you through the available methods for including images.
+To upload images you can do one of two things:
+1. Upload it to the github repository
+2. Share an external image URL in the chat. **Note: This will not work if the server hosting the URL has chosen to block external websites from using it with "CORS"**

+Below, we’ll walk you through the two methods.

 !!! info "Image placeholders"
     By default, if GPT Engineer recognizes the need to use images in your projects, it will use placeholder images - gray, neutral images to improve user experience and orientation.